siddhi-3010/multiple_disease_prediction_system_streamlit_app/README.md

 # Multiple Disease Prediction System

-A Streamlit web application that predicts the risk of cardiovascular disease, diabetes, and anemia using machine learning models.
+A Streamlit app that predicts the risk of cardiovascular disease, diabetes, and anemia using machine learning models.
 ## Features
 - Predict cardiovascular disease risk
 - Predict diabetes risk